Asia Cup: Pakistan set up yet another India clash; this time in the final

 Pakistan are through to the final!

-Haris smacked a four and six in the final over, but that wasn’t enough for Bangladesh as Pakistan book their final date with archrivals India for the first time in the 17-year history of the Asia Cup.
+Haris smacked a four and six in the final over, but that wasn’t enough for Bangladesh as Pakistan book their final date with archrivals India for the first time in the 17 editions of the Asia Cup.

 Over 19 — Bangladesh - 113-9